 3. Manual configuration vs. automated workflows

-Openshift offers you that capability through a number of automated workflows, which are not available in Kubernetes.
-Those automated workflows are made possible by wrapping Kubernetes around a number of components including an enterprise-grade Linux operating system, networking, monitoring, registry, and most notably, authentication and authorisation.
+OpenShift offers you that capability through a number of automated workflows, which are not available in Kubernetes.
+Those automated workflows are made possible by wrapping Kubernetes around a number of components, including an enterprise-grade Linux operating system, networking, monitoring, registry, and most notably, authentication and authorization.

 To explore those automated workflows, let’s being with templates.
-Openshift comes with pre-created quick start application templates to help you build your application, based on your favorite programming language, frameworks, and databases, with 1 click.
+OpenShift comes with pre-created quick start application templates to help you build your application, based on your favorite programming language, frameworks, and databases, with 1 click.
 And you may wonder how that “one click” notion is possible.
-OpenShift takes care of a lot of heavy-lifting tasks in the background including pulling your source code, containerising and deploying your application, with its powerful S2I – or Source to Image- feature.
-So all you need to do is pointing your Openshift cluster to your git.
+OpenShift takes care of a lot of heavy-lifting tasks in the background, including pulling your source code, containerizing and deploying your application, with its powerful Source-to-Image (S2I) feature.
+So all you need to do is pointing your OpenShift cluster to your Git.